-It is important that the client understand from the beginning that the project cannot and will not be successful without his team's participation.
-Furthermore, this participation will almost never come from a single person.
-Rather, the client will need to involve many people in the client organization from the beginning.
+It is important that the client understand from the beginning that the project cannot and will not be successful without the active participation of their entire team.
+When it comes to implementing automation, success never hinges on a single individual.
+The project requires eager and committed buy-in from every team member from the outset.